 Kneading – this improves the aeration of the dough and furthers the development of the gluten.
 It is best done by hand if you prefer a product with larger air bubbles but some bread machines and food mixers these days do have dough hooks, which will result in a very fine, cake-like texture.
 Your technique for kneading will determine the final texture of your bread or base.
 Your dough is well kneaded when it takes on a silky, satiny appearance.
 Rich, buttery or sweet doughs generally require longer kneading than others.

 Baking – when the dough is initially put in the oven it will experience a sudden expansion as the heat will cause a rapid production of carbon dioxide.
-When the interior of the dough reaches about 60°C (140°F] the yeast cells will die and the rising will cease.
-The dough will then undergo a phase of browning which will give the dough its crispy texture.
+When the interior reaches about 60°C (140°F] the yeast cells will die and the rising will cease.
+Will then undergo a phase of browning which will give the dough its crispy texture.
 The perfectly-cooked dough should sound hollow when tapped.